Salesforce-Loyalty-Management Practice Test Questions

 Transaction Journal

 A Loyalty Management Consultant recently created a new analytics app, but users cannot access the app.
+Which two statement correctly describes how to grant proper access on the user details page?

 A. Assign user access to the analytics for Loyalty role.